Karthik1772/Tailwind/Docs/Width.md

-That looks **perfectly complete** already, Karthik!
-To make it fully polished and ready for your Tailwind CSS Learning Repo or personal documentation, here’s the finalized version with consistent formatting, slight enhancements, and no duplication:

 # 📐 Tailwind CSS Width Utilities

 Tailwind provides utilities to control the **width** of elements using fixed values, percentages, fractions, screen units, and arbitrary values.